fysoul17/google_maps_place_picker/README.md

 myLocationButtonCooldown | int | Cooldown time in seconds for the 'myLocationButton'.
 Defaults to 10 seconds. forceSearchOnZoomChanged | bool | Wether to allow place search even when the zoom has changed.
 Defaults to false. automaticallyImplyAppBarLeading | bool | By default, there is a back button on the top.
-Setting false will remove the back button.
+Setting false will remove the back button. autocompleteOnTrailingWhitespace | bool | Whether to allow autocomplete to run even on whitespace at the end of the search.
+Defaults to false.
+Issue ref #54.

 [More info](https://developers.google.com/places/web-service/autocomplete) about autocomplete search at Google document.